kale-stew/all-talks/content/2018/improved-js-with-ts/README.md

 ## Acknowledgements

-Thank you for letting me speak, [Formidable](https://github.com/formidablelabs)!
+This was presented at the [FormidaDenver Open House](https://formidable-denver.eventbrite.com) on October 25th, 2018.
+Thank you for having me, [Formidable](https://github.com/formidablelabs)!